Have you received an email from the Amazon Retail team asking if you’d like to register for Amazon Vendor Central UK?

 1P vendors are not responsible for selling their products to anyone except Amazon.
 There are advantages and disadvantages to this, which we’ll look at later.

-Amazon Vendor Centrals differs significantly from Seller Central, which is the platform that most Amazon sellers use.
-With Seller Central, businesses sell their products directly to shoppers through the Amazon Marketplace.
+Amazon Vendor Central differs significantly from Amazon Seller Central, which is the platform that most Amazon sellers use.
+With Amazon Seller Central, online merchants sell their products directly to shoppers through the Amazon Marketplace.
 Sellers are responsible for their inventory and pricing.

-- Step 1: Amazon places an order for your product.
+- Amazon places an order for your product.
 A customer hasn’t made this order; instead, Amazon orders in bulk to have inventory in stock in readiness for shopper orders.

-- Step 2: In most cases, the vendor will ship the order to an Amazon fulfilment centre.
+- In most cases, the vendor will ship the order to an Amazon fulfilment centre.
 This step is slightly different if a vendor is approved for Direct Fulfilment*.

 *Direct Fulfilment means that vendors retain their stock and send products on behalf of Amazon directly to the buyer as an order comes in.
 Vendors must be approved for Direct Fulfilment and may be removed from the scheme if timely delivery becomes an issue.

-The difference, of course, is that when you sell through Seller Central using FBA, you are still in charge of selling your products.
+The difference, of course, is that when you sell through Seller Central using FBA, you are still in full control of selling your products.
 With Vendor Central, it’s all down to Amazon.

 If you receive an invitation to start selling through Vendor Central, you don’t have to accept.
 You can continue to use Seller Central if you prefer.
 However, for some businesses, this can be a tricky decision to make.